 - EXTERIOR COLOR - HED provided three concept options which matched the surrounding buildings: red, dark bronze, or off-white (see below).

-- LAB AREA CONCEPT PLANS - 1st, 2nd and 3rd floor plans for labs can be viewed here.
+- LAB AREA CONCEPT PLANS - View the 1st, 2nd and 3rd floor plans for labs.

 - FRITTED GLASS - The Pure Mid Iron offers improved clarity over standard glass.
 The vertical frit aligns with other vertical details on the existing Chem-Sci Building.
 Read more about "Why Fritted Glass Makes Buildings Even Better".